You're probably not as safe as you think you are!

 Skill 3 - Develop your Gemba Walk / Area Patrol eye sharpness

 As you walk the factory on a daily basis, sharpen your eyes to find a balance of Safety, Environmental, Quality, Delivery, People (SEQDCP) problems early.
 This skill of identifying ABNORMALITIES before they become PROBLEMS has to be learned.
-We can help you there with our award winning SempaiGuide digital lean toolkit - Area Patrol module.
+We can help you there with our award winning SempaiGuide online Area Patrol course

 Be safe out there people.